 In previous blog posts we’ve talked about Microsoft Endpoint Manager and how this can be used to secure and manage remote devices across the company estate.
 This week we are looking at it from a slightly different angle.
 Rather than having devices where information, applications and indeed the desktop is locally held on the device – why not have all of that held securely in one location, with the device simply being an access point.

-Enter Windows Virtual Desktop
+Enter Azure Virtual Desktop

 Using desktop virtualisation, the Windows 10 operating system does not directly run on the client device that the user accesses it from; rather, it is hosted in Microsoft Azure.
 A user will have their regular personal applications and company applications deployed to their virtual environment.

-Users can access the client software for Windows Virtual Desktop through a variety of device types such as Windows, macOS, iOS, Android and HTML5-enabled web browser.
+Users can access the client software for Azure Virtual Desktop through a variety of device types such as Windows, macOS, iOS, Android and HTML5-enabled web browser.
 Once logged in, the user experience is the same as if their desktop or applications were locally based on the device.

-WVD also offers a massive benefit from a security point of view as data and applications are separated from local hardware and are run on a remote server.
+AVD also offers a massive benefit from a security point of view as data and applications are separated from local hardware and are run on a remote server.
 This reduces the risk of important company data being left on a personal device.
 It also isolates user sessions in both single and multi-session environments.
 This provides better security than a VPN because it doesn’t give users access to a full subnet.

-Windows Virtual Desktop manages the entire virtual desktop infrastructure, so your IT Team can focus on the user, apps and operating system images needed rather than worrying about local device management.
+Azure Virtual Desktop manages the entire virtual desktop infrastructure, so your IT Team can focus on the user, apps and operating system images needed rather than worrying about local device management.

 You’ll get access to other monitoring services, such as Azure Monitor, which allows admins to identify issues and get alerted through a single interface; and Azure Service Health, which provides personalised guidance to help mitigate downtime and prepare for planned maintenance.